danweitzel/webpage/content/post/linuxsocialscience/index.md

 If you are using a laptop you might also want to check out `caffeine` to prevent your laptop from hibernating: `sudo apt install caffeine`.

-It's annoying but you'll like need proprietary media codecs and fonts that don't ship by default. `ubuntu-restricted-extras` to the rescue:
+It's annoying but you'll likely need proprietary media codecs and fonts that don't ship by default. `ubuntu-restricted-extras` to the rescue:

 ```
 sudo apt install ubuntu-restricted-extras